inverse-inc/packetfence-dhcp-forwarder/README.md

 ```
 dhcp-forwarder-config-generator:

-* Generates DHCP-Forwarder.toml configuration based on user selected NIC from "getmac /fo csv /v"  output and fix the UID name.
+* generates DHCP-Forwarder.toml configuration based on user selected NIC from "getmac /fo csv /v"  output and fix the UID name.
 It is currently impossible to use gopacket to list human readable interface names so the user can choose from them and map it to its UUID.

 dhcp-forwarder:

-* Applies DHCP-Forwarder.toml configuration from the working directory sends captured UDP packets to configured destination host and port.
+* applies DHCP-Forwarder.toml configuration from the working directory sends captured UDP packets to configured destination host and port.

 dhcp-forwarder-installer:

-* The NSI script to generate the installer is "DHCP Forwarder.nsi"
+* the NSI script to generate the installer is "DHCP Forwarder.nsi"

 Files are installed under "C:\Program Files (x86)\DHCP Forwarder".